-In addition to the federal bankruptcy exemptions, each state has its own set of state bankruptcy exemptions.
-Many states require their citizens to use their own state exemption system and do not allow bankruptcy filers to take advantage of the federal exemptions.
-Some states do allow bankruptcy filers a choice between their state exemption system and the federal exemptions but even if you live in one of these states you must choose one system or the other (you cannot mix and match from both).
+Each state has a set of state bankruptcy exemptions that protect a bankruptcy filer's property from creditors in bankruptcy.
+Many states require their citizens to use their state exemption system.
+However, some states allow bankruptcy filers a choice between their state exemption system and the federal exemptions.
+If you live in one of these states, you must choose the system that will work best for you—you can't mix and match from both lists.

 The federal homestead exemption protects the equity in your home.
-Currently, the federal homestead exemption is $23,675.
-(To learn more about this exemption, see The Homestead Exemption.)
+Currently, the federal homestead exemption is $27,900.
+Learn more about homestead exemptions.

 Personal property is any property you own other than real estate.
 The federal exemptions relating to personal property are as follows:

-The following exemptions protect money you receive as a benefit or support:
+The following exemptions protect the money you receive as a benefit or support:

 The wildcard exemption can be used for any type of property.
-Currently, this exemption is $1,250 plus $11,850 of any unused portion of your homestead exemption.
-(To learn more about how to use a wildcard exemption, see The Wildcard Exemption in Chapter 7 Bankruptcy.
+This exemption is $1,475 plus $13,950 of any unused portion of your homestead exemption.
+Find out more about using wildcard exemptions.

-If you live in a state that does not allow you to use the federal bankruptcy exemptions, then you must use your state's exemption system.
-Some states have exemptions that are more generous than the federal ones but other states do not allow you to exempt as much.
+If you live in a state that doesn't allow you to use the federal bankruptcy exemptions, then you must use your state's exemption system.
+Some states have more generous exemptions, but it varies widely.